Quality of Care / Innovations in Healthcare

 lead quality of care efforts within Healthcare Associates.
 With a grant from CRICO/RMF Dr Kriegel has implemented an electronic system that ensures that follow up of cancer screening tests is completed in a timely way on all patients.
 Dr Kriegel is participating in revision of the CRICO RMF Breast cancer screening guidelines.
 She has also been involved with new department of medicine efforts to teach quality improvement principals and techniques to medical residents.

-The HCA QI committee works to continously improve the quality of care provided in Healthcare Associates.
+The HCA QI committee works to continuously improve the quality of care provided in Healthcare Associates.
 The QI "Dashboard" created by the HCA QI committee is a powerful tool which provides regular updates and monitoring of multiple areas including: access, record completeness, care of HIV patients, and care of pts on Anticoagulation.
 The committee investigates medical cases brought to the directors where questions about the quality of care have been raised.
 These cases are examined with the goal of improving the systems to prevent future errors Often, this has resulted in the formation of subcommittees.
 Subcommittees of the QI committee are working on issues such as, Narcotics Prescribing in HCA, Urgent care and access, Improving care of patients with Diabetes, and Regular review of all Medical and Psychiatric Code.
 Working with our pharmacist, Laura Bogdanski, RP, the committee investigates all medication errors.
 This year the committee is beginning new educational initiatives with BIDMC housestaff teaching QI techniques and applying them to several areas including Influenza immunization, Narcotics and Diabetes care.
 The QI committee also oversees guidelines development and has been working with nursing on phone triage protocols.
 Our nurses are doing regular chart review of colon cancer screening and we plan to review this and implement changes to improve our performance.

-, in his role as Medical Director for the Beth Israel Deaconess Physician Organization, is in charge of the quality aspects of the Pay for Performance contracts with the major insurers.
+Richard Parker, in his role as Medical Director for the Beth Israel Deaconess Physician Organization, is in charge of the quality aspects of the Pay for Performance contracts with the major insurers.

 has created / continues to develop on-line curricula dedicated to improving the sensitivity and skill with which clinicians communicate with patients.
 One of these addresses how to communicate effectively with women who have disabilities; a second addresses how to talk with patients about sexual matters; currently she is designing a curriculum to teach health professions trainees how to develop productive partnerships with patients and their family members in order to facilitate truly participatory care.
 A key feature of each of these projects is inclusion of patients as teachers, as well as incorporation of the perspectives of diverse clinicians, including nurses, social workers, physician assistants, and physicians.
 In addition to curriculum development, Dr. Potter recently published a seminal book, entitled The Fenway Guide to Lesbian, Gay, Bisexual and Transgender Health, and is leading a Division-wide initiative to improve the quality of cervical cancer screening in the practice.